fmerg/pymerkle/docs/tree.rst

 .. note:: Avoid printing huge Merkle-trees in the above fashion.

-Note that each node is represented by the digest it currently stores, with left parents printed above the right ones.
+Note that each node is represented by the digest it currently stores, with left children printed above the right ones.
 It can be saved in a file as follows:

 .. code-block:: python